Michael Schumacher - A look at the adrenaline junkie

-As Michael Schumacher fights for his life, we look back at the F1 legend’s love for speed & risk
+As Michael Schumacher fights for his life following a ski accident, we look back at the Formula One legend's love for speed & risk

 Formula One legend Michael Schumacher may have retired in 2012 after a glittering career but his love for speed and danger has now led to a serious head injury while skiing in France.